+7.2.2.3 UE energy index abstraction

-UE energy-related information is private UE information, and it is possible that UE manufacturer does not want to share that information with 3rd parties, operators or service provider.
-Hence, we have introduced the term “UE energy index”.
+UE energy-related information is private UE information, and it is possible that UE manufacturer does not want to share that information with third parties, operators or with the Application Service Provider.
+Hence, a new abstract “UE energy index” concept is introduced in this clause.

-Table 1: Example representation of UE energy index calculations
+Table 7.2.2.3-1: Example representation of UE energy index calculations